- Home

 -

-The exam board for GCSE Art is AQA.
+The exam board for GCSE Art is OCR.

-We offer three different endorsements, Fine Art.
-3D Art and Design and Photography
+We offer two different endorsements; Fine Art and Photography

 The course is made up of two coursework units and an Externally Set Assignment in year 11, in which students have two months to prepare for a 10-hour practical Art exam.
 The two coursework units are worth 60% of the marks in the final GCSE assessment; the remaining 40% of the grade comes from the Year 11 exam unit.